isResult

 - The

-type represents a successful operation.
-It’s a tuple of[undefined, TResult]
+Oktype represents a successful operation.
+It’s a tuple of[undefined, TResult]. - The

 declare const value: unknown